tewenhao/brainhack-25/README.md

 To Ryan [@ryan-tribex](https://github.com/ryan-tribex), Ada [@HoWingYip](https://github.com/HoWingYip), Tianshi, and the amazing teams at AngelHack and DSTA — thank you for building such a fantastic event.

 And to the open-source communities behind the models and frameworks that powered this project — we couldn’t have done it without you.

-## License

-© 2025 Brian Hu, Neo Souw Chuan, Tew En Hao, and Wong Zenwei.
-All rights reserved.

-This is proprietary software — not open source and not freely available.
-[See the license](./LICENSE).